ISNMethodsMeeting/LitAndLinks/Bayesian_Statistics.md

 Keep learning with more specific resources when needed or when you want to.

-### Probably the best approach to learning Bayes out there:
+### Probably the best approach to learning Bayes out there
 Complete course using R and STAN.
 There is a port for PyMC3 (as alternative to STAN) for the first edition.
 Not yet for the second edition.
 The author is an anthropologist and not a statistician and it shows in his approach to teaching.
 Lecture series is available on youtube and highly recommended.
 Potentially new versions will be uploaded and constantly get better.
 Focusses on code more than formal math and tries to be accessible.

 ##### Lecture series: